Disappearance of Perry Cohen and Austin Stephanos: Background

-Cohen and Stephanos were avid fishermen and would go fishing at an area not far offshore.
+Cohen and Stephanos were avid fishermen and would go fishing in an area not far offshore.
 The two boys would routinely check in with their parents, every couple of hours.
 Stephanos's grandfather told reporters that his grandson had operated the boat about twenty times and that family members were comfortable with him operating the boat.
-About a week prior to the boys disappearance, Stephanos had been stopped by a Marine Patrol Officer for a routine check, and all safety equipment mandated by Florida law was aboard the boat.
+About a week prior to the boys' disappearance, Stephanos had been stopped by a Marine Patrol Officer for a routine check, and all safety equipment mandated by Florida law was aboard the boat.

 On July 23, 2015, Cohen sent a message to another friend via Instagram that read; "Me and Austin are crossing to the Bahamas tomorrow.
 Come with us, we wouldn't check in."
 Another friend reportedly spoke to Stephanos about traveling to the Bahamas prior to their departure with Stephanos saying that the weather was too rough.
 Cohen reportedly asked his step-father that night if he could borrow his GPS to use on Stephanos's boat.